 There are a few other things to consider regarding MST compensation and pension exams.

-Thus, you could write in a report that, for example, "the veteran's rapid escalation of drinking to intoxication and multiple disciplinary infractions are consistent with the expected reaction or adjustment of a person who has been subjected to an assault."
+Thus, you could write in a report: "the veteran's rapid escalation of drinking to intoxication and multiple disciplinary infractions are consistent with the expected reaction or adjustment of a person who has been subjected to an assault."

 Thus, we must remember to give at least some credence to a veteran’s self-report.
 At the same time, "may establish the occurrence of" is not the same as saying "proves the occurrence of”.